-El Paso County will freeze all jury trials, the court announced yesterday, after a court staff member tested positive for COVID-19.
-Court operations will be limited to “essential functions only” for a minimum of two weeks.
+El Paso County will freeze all jury trials, the court announced Aug.
+2, after a court staff member tested positive for COVID-19.
+Court operations will be limited to “essential functions only” for a minimum of two weeks from that date.

 “We are working closely with the Department of Health to gather additional information and to make these contact tracing notifications,” Chief Judge William Bain said.
 “To do so most effectively, and in the interest of public safety, all jury trials and most other in-person hearings are now postponed until further notice.”

-The staff member who tested positive was asymptomatic on July 29 but began to develop symptoms that night, said judicial branch public information officer Jon Sarché.
+On July 31, a staff member at the judicial building, located in Colorado Springs, returned positive COVID-19 test results and entered quarantine.
+The staff member was asymptomatic on July 29 but began to develop symptoms that night, said judicial branch public information officer Jon Sarché.
 The worker followed daily symptom-checking procedures and stayed home on July 30 when they notified their supervisor and sought medical care.

 After notifying the El Paso County Department of Public Health, their deputy medical director instructed the court to notify all individuals in the courtrooms where the staff member was present “and to quarantine for 14 days from date of exposure,” Bain said in a statement.

 The staff member was not assigned to any jury trails but had worked a criminal docket in Division 15 on July 27 and a four-hour proceeding in Division 19 on July 29, according to the release.
-If someone appeared in either division on those dates, the court is asking they email [email protected]
+If someone appeared in either division on those dates, the court requested contact for further information.

 While the court continues to notify and “determine scope the exposure,” the court will continue to offer limited emergency services, according to the release.